Everything You Need to Know About the Safety Stock Formula

 But more importantly you know how much safety stock you need to keep readily available in your warehouse (and so do the Jedi sword masters working on that distant asteroid)

-Now comes the easy bit of incorporating it into your Smart Workshop Software.
+Now comes the easy bit of incorporating it into your Smart Manufacturing Software.

 In Katana you can set reorder points and manage your stock levels seamlessly with your entire workflow.